 The winter season brings lots of enjoyable activities and events, but it can also impact your pocketbook.
 From holiday lights to keeping your home cozy in the middle of harsh weather, many La Puente families experience high energy expenses.
 Luckily, you can take some easy steps to reduce your expenses and achieve lower utility bills.

 Our team at Temp Air System Inc. Inc in La Puente put together a list of ways you can save.
 Try them out and see lower utility bills this winter season.

 - Adjust your thermostat.

 Change your thermostat to lower heating output during hours when you’re asleep or not home.
 Three to five percent more energy is consumed when your furnace is set above 68 degrees, so try keeping your home at 68 degrees when you’re at home and awake, and lower it to 55-65 degrees at times when you’re away at work, out of town or sleeping to achieve lower utility bills.

 - Make sure you only wash when you have full loads.

 Hold on doing laundry until you have enough for full loads.
 This will help you save on water heating, water usage, and heat needed for the dryer.
 You don’t want to do more laundry than you have to anyway, right?
-And keep in mind: clearing out the lint trap after every load can save you up to $34 a year, according to PG&E.
+And keep in mind: clearing out the lint trap after every load can save you up to $34 a year.

 - Conduct a home energy audit.